hrnr/people-counter/README.md

 People counter
 ==============

 Count people passing in videos.
+This demo uses OpenCV deep neural networks module together with optical flow to track people in images.
+Find more in the [technical report](https://1drv.ms/b/s!Asq_3FI_n-vzjBEKaKWhpGi50TzJ).

 ![screenshot from the tracker](screenshot.png)